kyberdrb/clean_pacman_cache_dir/README.md

                 - public friend function - all params const - 'std::set' encapsulated in class

 - std::binary_search
+        - directly passing unique pointer to comparator
+-
 DEREFERENCED COMPARISON

 - set::find - passing unique ptr ref
+    - specialized 'std::less' with dereferenced comparison within by `->` - **without** public friend `operator<`
-    - specialized 'std::less' with dereferenced comparison by '->' without public friend operator< (unnecessary to overload 'operator<' for custom type - the specialized 'std::less' struct functor will have the same comparison logic as the operator< itself, therefore the specialized 'std::less' for custom element type is enough to sort elements at insertion in the 'std::set')
+    - specialized 'std::less' with dereferenced comparison by '\*' with public friend/member operator< with specialized 'std::less' with dereferenced comparison by '\*' (unnecessary to overload 'operator<' for custom type - the specialized 'std::less' struct functor will have the same comparison logic as the operator< itself, therefore the specialized 'std::less' for custom element type is enough to sort elements at insertion in the 'std::set')
-    - specialized 'std::less' with dereferenced comparison by '\*' with public friend/member operator< with specialized 'std::less' with dereferenced comparison by '\*' (encapsulation conforming)
-    - public friend/member operator< with specialized 'std::less' with dereferenced comparison by '->' (encapsulation violating - putting implementation details into generic function)
+    - public friend/member operator< only - **without** specialized 'std::less' with dereferenced comparison by '->'

 - std::find - passing dereferenced unique ptr - the underlying instance
     - public friend operator== with all const params